A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Introduction

 \subsection{Fast Smooth Adaptive Meshing}

-Our SAM scheme, like the MK scheme, constructs a diffeomorphism $\psi$ as the solution to the nonlinear Monge-Amp\`{e}re equation.
-We construct each map $\psi_k$ to optimize for algorithmic efficiency, in contrast to the MK approach which chooses $\psi_k$ to minimize the average mesh displacement.
-The key to our fast algorithm is a new \emph{perturbation formulation} of \eqref{MA-intro-1} along with an efficient implementation of the {deformation method} \cite{DaMo1990}.
-As will be demonstrated in \Cref{sec:SAM-static}, the deformation method constructs a solution to the nonlinear Monge-Amp\`{e}re equation via a single elliptic solve for a {linear} Poisson problem, along with the integration of an ODE for a flowmap $\eta(x,\tau)$ between pseudo-time $\tau = 0$ and $\tau=1$.
+In contrast to the MK approach, we construct a map $\psi_k$ satisfying \eqref{MA-intro-1} with the aim of optimizing for the efficiency of the resulting numerical algorithm, which we refer to as SAM.
+The key to our fast SAM algorithm is a new \emph{perturbation formulation} of \eqref{MA-intro-1} along with a new formulation and implementation of the {deformation method} \cite{DaMo1990}.

-In contrast to other methods \cite{Liao1995,Grajewski2010}, our perturbation formulation constructs each map $\psi_{k+1}$ as the image of the map $\psi_k$ acting on a \emph{near identity deformation} $\delta \psi_{k+1} \approx e$ of a uniform reference mesh.
-The formulation on a uniform mesh is crucial, since it enables the use of simple, efficient, and high-order accurate spectral solvers and interpolation schemes for the linear Poisson problem and flowmap integration.
-Our perturbation formulation additionally extends in a straightforward way to a ``multilevel'' algorithm that is capable of producing smooth meshes with very large zoom-in factors, thereby permitting high-resolution representation of small scale structures with few mesh points.
+Specifically, the perturbation formulation constructs each map $\psi_{k+1}$ as the image of the map $\psi_k$ acting on a \emph{near identity deformation} $\delta \psi_{k+1} \approx \mathrm{id} $ of a fixed reference mesh $\Omegaref$.
+The formulation on $\Omegaref$ is crucial, since it enables the use of, at each time-step $t_k$, the same numerical solvers for the mesh PDEs\footnote{This is in contrast with other methods \cite{Liao1995,Grajewski2010} which require finite-element solvers with costly recalculation (at each time-step of a dynamic simulation) of the mass and stiffness matrices, as well as complicated interpolation procedures.}.
+This, in turn, produces a code with a simple modular structure so that the basic mesh redistribution procedure is developed entirely in the static setting on $\Omegaref$, then ``bootstrapped'' to form a dynamic scheme.
+The same principle also yields an algorithm for efficiently generating smooth meshes with very large zoom-in factors, which allows us to obtain high-resolution representation of small-scale structures with few total number of mesh points.